rn1hd/rn1hd/README.md

 [Back to Top (More Questions About Me)](https://github.com/rn1hd#more-questions-about-me)

-- Someone who has a **good sense of humor**.
-When I feel stressed in the workplace, the one who can make me laugh prevents me from burnout.
+- Someone who is **caring**.
+His presence will remain to accompany me in my darkest days.

 #### **What are you passionate about?**